manishshrestha01/Notes/README.md

-# Notes of Computer Engineering from Pokhara Engineering College and Gandaki College of Engineering and Science
+# Notes of Computer Engineering